webfactory/webfactory-gulp-preset/README.md

 const config = require('./gulp-config');

-// Deklariere Sass compiler explizit – node-sass ist zwar aktuell default, aber so sind wir
+// Explicitly declare the Sass compiler – node-sass is the current default compiler in gulp-sass,
-// future-compatible falls sich das ändern sollte;
+// but we want to be future-compatible in case this changes;
-// die neue Sass Referenz-Implementierung ist dart-sass (https://github.com/sass/dart-sass)!
+// fyi: the new canonical Sass Implementation is dart-sass (https://github.com/sass/dart-sass)
 $.sass.compiler = require('node-sass');

 const { scripts } = require('./webfactory-gulp-preset/tasks/scripts');